Buying more shares for your Shared Ownership home

 How do I staircase and buy more shares?

-The first step to staircasing and buying more shares in your home is to complete the request to staircase registration form.
-Once completed you will be emailed details of the next steps which includes appointing a Solicitor and getting a valuation for your home to calculate how much it will cost to buy another share.
-For more information on buying another share in your home, contact the Resident Sales Team by email firstname.lastname@example.org.
+The first step to staircasing and buying more shares in your home is to complete email our Staircasing team - email@example.com.
+Once you have contacted us, we will email you details of the next steps which includes appointing a Solicitor and getting a valuation for your home to calculate how much it will cost to buy another share, followed by arranging a mortgage and selecting and instructing a solicitor.